MirzaLeka/JavaScript-Land/README.md

 One last important thing to say is that lessons are **not** connected.
 There is no **start** script.
 If you see any scripts in *package.json* file, these are not connected to one project, but rather spread across multiple lessons and used where needed.

-### Where to next?

-As you can see the list is almost complete.
-All lessons I intend to cover are listed below, but the list doesn't have to stop there.
-So I'm asking myself **where to next**?
-Maybe you know some Javascript tehnology I haven't covered yet.
-If so, feel free the add a new lesson and code on!
-I'm excited to learn new techonologies like React Native, PhaserJS, ThreeJS, GraphQL and cover them when the time is right.

 With that out of the way, I wish you happy coding.